Gautrain benefits 'outweigh costs'

 - the net effect of more passengers and the consequent increase in the size of the system as a result of the completion date moving from 2007 to 2010;

-- the recent increases in land costs influencing the acquisition of land needed for construction;
+- the recent increases in land costs influencing the acquisition of land

 - the reviewed risk values as a result of the fact that in a private-public partnership project all risks need to be priced and incorporated;